Lumiera

 The visible Universe

-Now its time to take a look at the prelimary Lumiera GUI:
+Now it is time to take a look at the preliminary Lumiera GUI:

 Current Lumiera GUI Screenshot

-The GUI screenshot you see above is faily default as when you start Lumiera up for the first time (the plan is to add a 2nd Viewer to the default configuration).
-While we support a much more sophisticated screen concept to adapt to different workplaces and workflows.
+The screenshot of the GUI presented above is more or less the standard GUI when it is started for the first time without any user configuration etc. A second viewer is planned for later to be added to the default.
+We support a much more sophisticated screen concept to adapt to different workplaces and workflows.

 Viewer